PennyLeScroche/PennyLeScroche.github.io/ttrpgstuff/distortiondice.md

 Another alternative is the singular harm track.
 In order to make the singular harm track less deadly, some additional rules (and rolls) need to be done.
 When taking harm on a singular harm track, roll the harm die, and on a 4+ the harm die is increased.
 This maintains the danger of a larger harm die while also slowing down the rate at which you can be taken out.
 However, it should be noted that this mechanic will slow the game down some as it results in an extra die being rolled.

+Perhaps you want a more traditional HP mechanic, where each character has a number of HP determined by their stats, and aspects.
+For this you may want to assign specific HP ranges to specific die sizes.

 The alternatives provided above are simply examples to show the different ways that a harm die could work.
 If you have your own ideas about harm and harm dice, please implement them.

 ### Assets, Aspects, and Other Character Traits